AndrejsGrocs/backend-banking-asset-management/README.md

 ```
 This is a Rest API Database Prototype.
 Including User Data and User Assets Data.
-User Assets Data have a list of assets, and every asset in the list have a different model
+User Assets Data have a list of assets, and every asset in the list has different model with different detailed data especially about this asset.
- with different assets data.
  ```

 Author: Andrejs Grocs